AnnainDATA/qa3553--ilcarro--project/README.md

 ## 📌 Project Overview

-This project focuses on automated UI testing for the core features of the ILCarro platform, such as user authentication and registration.
+This project focuses on automated UI testing for the core features of the ILCarro platform, such as user authentication, registration etc.

 > 📝 **Note:** The Test Plan and Test Design documentation will be added to this repository soon.